-If you’re used to the MS Office user interface (pre-ribbon era), it won’t take you long to adjust to LibreOffice.
+If you’re used to the Microsoft Office user interface (pre-ribbon era), it won’t take you long to adjust to LibreOffice.
 Unlike Google’s apps, LibreOffice suite comes with fully featured offline desktop apps with all the pro features you expect.

 To make the deal even sweeter, LibreOffice recently added an online component.
 So you can sync files from Google Drive or OneDrive and edit then right in LibreOffice (there’s no collaboration feature, though).

-LibreOffice also does a good job in regards to formatting when importing Office documents.
+LibreOffice also does a good job in regards to formatting when importing Microsoft Office documents.
 Even complex Excel spreadsheets (like mortgage calculators) imported in LibreOffice Calc work like they should.

-LibreOffice actually grew out of OpenOffice, which used to be the de facto alternative to MS Office.
+LibreOffice actually grew out of OpenOffice, which used to be the de facto alternative to Microsoft Office.
 But OpenOffice hasn’t seen any meaningful updates recently and the management is considering retiring the project.
 So we advise you to stay away from OpenOffice.
 LibreOffice’s track record in the recent past has been great.

 3. iWork Suite

 You’ve got a new Mac and it’s likely you’re never going back to Windows.
 Included with your Mac was the iWork Suite: Pages, Numbers, and Keynote.
 These are Apple’s own alternatives to Word, Excel, and PowerPoint.